-I am a software developer living in New York City, and am oriented towards math and science.
-I did undergraduate mathematics at the University of Pennsylvania, and a doctorate in computer science at NYU Courant.
+I am a software developer living in New York City, oriented towards math, science and music.
+I did undergraduate mathematics at the University of Pennsylvania, and a Ph.D. in computer science at NYU Courant.
 Before that I worked as a scientific programmer in the NYU Center for Neural Science and the psychology department.
 For the past ten years I have worked for various financial companies to develop systems for real-time trading and portfolio management.

-At the Azimuth project I am writing blog articles, starting with a series on Petri net programming.
+At Azimuth I have been writing blog articles, starting with a series on Petri net programming.
 My plan is to study math and science and then teach it to colleagues in software development.
-We need more scientists to solve the myriad of problems besetting the human race, and the world of programmers looks like a good recruitment base for the sciences.
+We need more scientists to solve the myriad of problems that beset the human race, and the world of programmers looks like a good recruitment base for the sciences.
 In the process I hope to develop myself as a scientist!

 Petri net programming, Azimuth Blog, October 2012.

 Petri net programming (part 2): An introduction to Stochastic Petri Nets, Azimuth Blog, December 2012.

 Petri net programming (part 3): The role of differential equations, Azimuth Blog, April 2013.